Efon845939/EcoScan/src/docs/points-logic.md

     *   This results in a small initial reward (e.g., 1-3 points).

 3.  **Receipt Verification Bonus:**
-    *   If a user successfully scans a receipt, their provisional points are replaced by a much larger bonus.
+    *   If a user successfully scans a receipt, their provisional points are replaced by a larger bonus.
-    *   **Formula:** `Final Points = Base Points * 5`
+    *   **Formula:** `Final Points = Base Points * 3`
-    *   This is a 5x multiplier on the initial `Base Points`, not the provisional ones.
+    *   This is a 3x multiplier on the initial `Base Points`, not the provisional ones.

 4.  **Second Chance Bonus:**
     *   If a user receives a penalty, they can perform one of the AI-recommended actions and submit photo proof.